bede/deacon/README.md

 > [!NOTE]
 >
 > `deacon filter` uses 8 threads by default.
 Using more threads (e.g.  `--threads 16`) can accelerate filtering given sufficient resources, especially with uncompressed sequences whose processing is not rate limited by decompression.
-Since version `0.13.0`, Deacon writes gzipped output files (e.g `-o out.fastq.gz`) in parallel, providing particular practical benefit for applications involving compressed paired reads.
-When output file(s) ending in `.gz` are detected, half of the total `--threads` are assigned to to compression and filtering respectively.
-The compression thread allocation can be overriden with `--compression-threads`.
+Since version `0.13.0`, Deacon writes gzipped output files (e.g `-o out.fastq.gz`) in parallel, providing particular practical benefit for gzipped paired reads.
+If output file(s) ending in `.gz` are detected, half of `--threads` are allocated to to compression and filtering tasks respectively.
+Compression thread allocation can be overriden with `--compression-threads`.
 For best performance avoid gzip compression where possible, and consider using Zstandard (.zst), which has native support in Deacon.

 ## Command line reference